Med16-11/Cloud-Application-Development/README.md

   <h1> Cloud Application Development </h1>

   <p>
-   A repository entirely dedicated to our 6th sem course "Cloud Application Development" which contains the progress report of each week on the project I am working.
+   A repository entirely dedicated to our 6th sem course "Cloud Application Development" which contain the progress report of each week on the project I am working.
   </p>